Big Bang Singularity Resolution In Quantum Cosmology: Observable Based Criteria

 We might then focus on the relative difference between expectation value and classical value as the salient quantity.
 For example, for matter density we could consider the quantity:

 Consider then a quantum theory in which the moment expansion is finite to all orders and we thus get well defined evolution of all physical quantities at all times.
-If we were to find that $\triangle_\text{rel}$ remained small at all times, in particular as the classical value grows without bound, then we might plausibly still consider the singularity unresolved, notwithstanding the fact that the quantum evolution equations never break down and there is formally no divergence.
+If we were to find that $\triangle_\text{rel}$ remained small as the classical value grows without bound in finite proper time along an incomplete inextendible causal curve, then we might plausibly still consider the singularity unresolved, notwithstanding the fact that the quantum evolution equations never break down and there is formally no divergence.
 In fact, as discussed further in \S \ref{unitarity}, recent work by \citeN{gielen:2022} has shown that it is possible to construct unitary quantum cosmological models with precisely such properties.
-If we would like to classify such models as displaying (local) singular behaviour then we must look for a stronger sufficient condition for singularity resolution than finiteness of expectation values or the moment expansion.
+If we would like to classify such models as displaying (local curvature) singular behaviour then we must look for a stronger sufficient condition for singularity resolution than finiteness of expectation values or the moment expansion.
 Thus SR2 and SR2$^\star$ are best understood as necessary conditions only.

 The most natural option for a sufficient condition, widely discussed in the literature, is to focus on vanishing of expectation values for quantum representations of classical quantities that vanish at the big bang.
 Whereas well defined quantum evolution equations will `protect' expectation values from formally diverging, even in an infinite time limit, it is possible to for expectation values to converge to zero.
 The key observable here is the volume operator.
 This can be considered explicitly or via the behaviour of the scale factor or some other suitably connected geometric variable such as the radius of the universe squared.